microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 python optimize_pipeline.py -i ./sd-v1-5 -o ./sd-v1-5-fp16 --float16
 ```

-Note that this will detect the installed ONNX Runtime version.
-If you installed ONNX Runtime v1.14, packed QKV and BiasAdd will be disabled since those kernels are added after v1.14.
+If you installed ONNX Runtime v1.14, packed QKV and BiasAdd will be disabled automatically since those kernels are added after v1.14.

 For Stable Diffusion 2.1 model, you will need force Attention to run in float32 to avoid black image by appending `--force_fp32_ops unet:Attention` to the command line.
 If you are using nightly package, append `--force_fp32_ops unet:MultiHeadAttention` instead.